TheManOnPi/SWCS---Secure-Web-Communication-Standard/README.md

 * **Toxic Links**: flagged links show an "Are you sure?" confirmation before navigation.
 * **Fake News**: flagged content is annotated; high‑confidence malicious sources can be blocked.

-All safety logic is multi‑factor: automated analyzers + network reputation + optional human review for edge cases.
+All safety logic is multi‑factor: automated analyzers + network reputation.

 ---